Haripuñjaya

 Haripuñjaya (Central and Northern Thai: หริภุญชัย RTGS: Hariphunchai, also spelled Haribhuñjaya) was a Mon kingdom in what is now Northern Thailand, existing from the 7th or 8th to 13th century CE.
 Its capital was at Lamphun, which at the time was also called Haripuñjaya.
 In 1292 the city was besieged and captured by Mangrai of the Tai kingdom of Lan Na.

+The kingdom is referred to as K'un-lun in ancient Chinese records.

 Founding

-According to the Camadevivamsa and "Jinakalamali" chronicles, the city was founded by a hermit named Suthep in 629 AD, and the Mon ruler of Lavo Kingdom (present-day Lopburi) sent his daughter Jamadevi to become its first queen.
-However, this date is now considered as too early, and the actual beginning is placed at around 750 AD.
-At that time, most of what is now central Thailand was under the rule of various Mon city states, known collectively as the Dvaravati kingdom.
+According to the Camadevivamsa, Jinakalamali and Singhanavati chronicles, the city was founded between 629–57 AD by four hermits named Suthep, Sukatanata, Tapanana, and Chantasikatungka.
+Hermit Sukatanata requested the Mon ruler of the Lavo Kingdom (present-day Lopburi) to send his daughter, Jamadevi, to become the first queen of the city.
+However, this date is now considered too early, and the actual beginning is placed at around 750 AD.
+At that time, most of what is now central Thailand was under the rule of various Mon city-states, known collectively as the Dvaravati kingdom.
 Queen Jamadevi gave birth to twins, the older succeeding her as the ruler of Lamphun, and the younger becoming ruler of neighboring Lampang.

+The local legend said that at the beginning of her reign, Haripuñjaya's Jamadevi defeated the Lawa dynasty's Khun Luang Wilangka, the 13th king of Raming Nakhon (ระมิงค์นคร, present Chiang Mai), but her 2 princes married the 2 princesses of King Vilanga and both dynasties became allies.